aran-gilman/MushroomGame/README.md

 All assets except for the following were created within the jam's time span:
 * Coppertech 8x Player.png
-* GeneratorAlgorithms.cs and TerrainInfo.cs (originally created for a different personal project, adapted for this game)
+* GeneratorAlgorithms.cs, TerrainInfo.cs, and parts of ForestGen.cs
+* All fonts, music, and SFX (CC0 assets sourced from opengameart.org; see associated directories for attribution information.)